ipspace/netlab/docs/caveats.md

 * OpenConfig support depends on a [pending PR](https://github.com/nokia/ansible-networking-collections/pull/21)

 ## VyOS

-**netsim-tools** uses VyOS 1.4, which for now is a *rolling release* with daily builds (or custom builds).
+**netlab** uses VyOS 1.4, which for now is a *rolling release* with daily builds (or custom builds).

 This is because the stable release (*1.3*) lacks (or has limitations on) some of the nice features we are using such as MPLS, VRF/L3VPN, EVPN, ...

 The use of a *rolling release* means potentially any build is broken or with regressions, even if the VyOS team is smart enough to perform some [automated smoke tests](https://github.com/vyos/vyos-1x/tree/current/smoketest/scripts/cli) and load [arbitrary configurations](https://github.com/vyos/vyos-1x/tree/current/smoketest/configs) to ensure there are no errors during config migration and system bootup.

 Additionally, using always the latest build published on [Vagrant Hub](https://app.vagrantup.com/vyos/boxes/current), should allow to easily track and react to any configuration syntax change (which anyway is a very rare event).
-In any case, if you find a mis-alignment between the VyOS config and the **netsim-tools** templates, feel free to *Open an Issue* or *Submit a PR*.
+In any case, if you find a mis-alignment between the VyOS config and the **netlab** templates, feel free to *Open an Issue* or *Submit a PR*.